 - In order to understand and grasp the sustainability status of the overall supply chain, we have formulated the SAQ according to the procurement procedure manual.
 Based on the SAQ results, potentially high risk suppliers and critical suppliers are audited and counseled to ensure that the risks can be effectively controlled and reduced.

-- Held supply chain conference in September 2023
+- Held in-person’s supplier conference in September 2024

-- The signed rate of Supplier Code of Conduct: Tier 1 suppliers: 100% / Critical suppliers: 100%
+- The communication rate of Supplier Code of Conduct: Tier 1 suppliers: 100% / Critical suppliers: 100%

 - Response rate of SAQ: Tier 1 suppliers: 100% / Critical suppliers: 100%